eduardoleao052/Transformer-from-scratch/README.md

 ```
 - Note: results achieved with the model configuration exactly as presented in this repo.

-- The LSTM implementation achieved a loss of <b>1.11</b> with the same settings.
+- The Long Short Term Memory (LSTM) implementation, using LSTMs instead of RNNs, achieved a loss of <b>1.32</b> with a 78 vocabulary size training on the <i>tiny shakespeare</i> corpus in `shakespeare.txt`.
-- Total training times: RNN ~2h, LSTM ~10h on one GTX1070 Nvidia GPU.
-- Result with ~4h of pretraining on reduced version of COCA (around 10M tokens) and ~1h of fine-tuning on <i>tiny_shakespeare</i> dataset:
+- Note: the training took ~2h30 and 1500 steps.
 ```
-INFERENCE - HERE
+HERMIONE:
+Of all the sin of the hard heart; and hence,
+For all the blessing from the king.

+QUEEN ELIZABETH:
+Ah, that away?

+HERMIONE:
+I'll go along.

+QUEEN ELIZABETH:
+Thou wear'st out yourself, and indeed Edward, and his hours' vent, O why, away.
 ```
-- Note: Training times seemed to be a little faster with GPU, but the improvement was not dramatic (maybe due to iterative and non-paralellizeable nature of RNNs).
+- Note: Training times seemed to be a little faster with GPU (GTX 1070 vs M2 CPU), but the improvement was not dramatic (maybe due to iterative and non-paralellizeable nature of RNNs).
 - Thanks for reading!